 There are some photo ideas that have been done so much that I will probably never do them, unless I think I can build on them to produce something a little bit different.
 This one has been on my photographic to-do list for some time, and I’m not done with it just yet, however I thought I’d share the journey so far.

 Emilia Gaza contacted me recently to ask if I’d be interested in shooting some dance/burlesque with her.
 Her portfolio notes over on PurplePort are filled with such enthusiasm and passion for dance and to create images of it I immediately said yes!
 Continue reading »

 I started to write this one up as the next “photography myths” post and had planned some demo shots, however Neil Van Niekerk explained it all brilliantly on his blog here: Tangents back in 2009.
 Go there now and read it!
 Neil’s blog is full of great articles on using flash, and a whole boatload of other photographic technique.
-Here’s the summary I wrote to introduce my post:-
+Here’s my summary, but for more detail – read Neil’s blog!

 The next “myth and misdirection” you will come across as a photographer learning how to use flash, especially with natural/ambient light is this phrase:-

 “Shutter speed controls ambient, aperture controls flash only”

 Which is nonsense.
 If you stop down your aperture, it affects all light in the scene – there’s no special “back door” for the ambient light.
 The whole picture will get darker.

 For manual controlled flash power within normal x-sync range of shutter speeds:-